jonathannasci/projetoIntegrador4/mugen/readme.txt

 A motif is a custom configuration of the graphics and sounds used in the game's interface, as well as other things such as the character roster.
-The base motif is found in the data/ directory.
+The default motif is found in the data/ directory.
 Custom motifs are placed as subdirectories under data/.
 For example, the "kfm" motif is placed in data/kfm/, and to use it you would type:
   ./mugen -r kfm

 Here's what a motif covers (and which files each is in):